-- Recycling points for batteries, coffee capsules and plastic bottle stoppers are provided in the communal areas (coffee area); - Each office has a paper and cardboard recycling bin; - Printers (of which the number is very limited, the entire workforce sharing just three printers located in central points) are configured by default to print in duplex and in black and white; - Used toner cartridges are collected by a waste service provider; - We attempt to find a useful outlet for our used computer equipment (given away to employees, non-profit organisations, etc.).
+- Recycling points for batteries, coffee capsules and plastic bottle stoppers are provided in the communal areas (coffee area); the company 'Les Joyeux Recycleurs' have been able to recycle 300 kg of waste during 2019.
+1kg collected = 5 cents of donation reversed to Ares Atelier (Paris, 18th) association promoting integration. - The cups and containers made available to employees are made of biodegradable materials, but above all are only used in case of "emergency", every employee was given a mug and bottle of water also made of biodegradable materials (water fountains are made available to limit consumption of plastic bottles). - Each office has a paper and cardboard recycling bin; - Printers (of which the number is very limited, the entire workforce sharing just three printers located in central points) are configured by default to print in duplex and in black and white; - Used toner cartridges are collected by a waste service provider; - We attempt to find a useful outlet for our used computer equipment (given away to employees, non-profit organisations, etc.).
 However, if this equipment cannot be "recycled", we ensure that it is properly destroyed (obtaining a certificate of destruction).